shaniR/docs-choreo-dev/en/docs/administration/organization.md

 ## Switch organizations

 If you are a member of more than one organization, you can switch from one organization to another.
-To do this select the required organization from the **Organization** list in the header bar.
+To do this, select the required organization from the **Organization** list in the header bar.

 ![organizations](../assets/img/administration/organiaztions.png)

-## Inviting Members
+## Inviting members

 The organization admin can invite members by assigning them roles in the organization.
 The invited members receive the invitation as an email notification.
 By accepting the invitation, the members add themself to the organization.
 They are then able to access the resources of that organization.